nirhuri/node-apm-agent/README.md

 ## Stopping the Agent

 To stop the agent, press `Ctrl+C`.
-The SQLite database will retain historical data unless explicitly cleared.
+The SQLite database will not retain historical data.

 ---